-In 2016, Magnus Legal's Christmas campaign went to funding micro loans through the Kiva organization.
+In 2016 and in 2017, Magnus Legal's Christmas campaign went to funding micro loans through the Kiva organization.
 By communicating micro loans to entrepreneurs, Kiva has made a big difference to the lives of millions of families around the world.
 An example of one of the projects that received a loan from Magnus Legal:

 Kulezantima Group's story - Grocery store in Malawi